williamhogman/blog/posts/building-a-kafka-backed-key-value-store-in-rust-part-1-the-design.md

 layout: layouts/post.njk
 description: |
-  In this first part of a series about building a key-value store in Rust with Kafka and sled, In this first part we complete the design of the service.
+  In this first part of a series about building a key-value store in Rust with Kafka and sled.
+  We completed the design of the service and reason about the choice of tech.
 ---

 In my work at building the data-platform at Creandum we needed a key